 For example, if

-src1-1.go in the project directory example above contains this
+src1-1.go file in the example app's directory contains the following

-The SDK will look for the package "foo/bar" in these locations when you run or deploy module1:
+Then the gcloud CLI will look for the "foo/bar" package in the following location when you run or deploy the app:

 If you include your package sources in

 GOPATH, you must be careful not to

 place your source code at or below your app's directory where the

 file is located.
 If that happens, subtle problems can occur because a package

 might get loaded twice, once for the path relative to a service's directory, and

 once again for the fully-qualified path.
 To avoid problems, the gcloud CLI